Weight Watchers Garlic Shrimp Recipe – 2 Points

-Reduce heat to medium-high. add remaining 2 tsp oil.
-Add garlic and cooking until light golden but not browned (about 2 minutes).
+Reduce heat to medium-high and add remaining 2 tsp oil.
+Add garlic and cook until light golden but not browned (about 2 minutes).
 Stir in paprika; return shrimp to pan.

 Reduce heat to medium and cook shrimp until done, about 1 minute.
-Fold in parsley, cilantro lemon juice.
+Fold in parsley, cilantro, and lemon juice.
 Salt to taste.